 For more information about how online study works, funding and how to apply, please visit UH Online.

-This course is accredited by the Institute of Manufacturing (IManf).
+This course is recognised by the Institute of Manufacturing (IManf).
 Graduates of this programme will be entitled to "Fellow membership of The Institute of Manufacturing" and once they can demonstrate 2 years’ work experience in Manufacturing Management they will be entitled to apply for the award of “Certified Manufacturing Practitioner”.

 Graduates will have acquired the intellectual, practical and transferable skills necessary for the analysis and synthesis of problems in engineering and manufacturing.